AAiache/GIS-Docker-Project/personal/Amina.md

 * One of the most difficult tasks was to run Keepalived in a Docker container, I did it.
 We have three Geoservers running in Docker containers, managed by HAProxy which runs in Docker conatiners too.
 The problem is if we want to add a Geoserver, we should stop the service.
 As a result, our system would not be a `high available` one.
 The solution is to add a virtual IP between HAProxy containers, define a master one, and if it crashes, the service is still available.
 That is why we used Keepalived.
 I created a Docker image to run Keepalived as a master, and one to run it as a slave.
 I tested it by accessing Geoserver via the virtual IP.
 * Once we finished creating and testing small bricks, the three of us worked to make it work all together.
 We created a docker-compose file and we run it.
 If course, it didn't work at the first time, we did a lot of tests to debug it, and finaly we succeeded.
+I thought that making a Docker Swarm cluster was very difficult, because it was hard to understand in class, but we finally succeded to make a cluster using Docker Swarm and Consul without real difficulties.
 * Finally, I wrote the user guide, to allow a user starting from zero to have a detailed manual to run the application.
+I also did the physical and logical architecture diagrams.

-###Architecture limitations
+### Architecture limitations

 * The architecture we proposed has a Single Point Of Failure (SPOF), which is on the master machine which runs Swarm Manager and Consul.
 So, if this machine crashes, the service is not available anymore.

-###To improve it, we could:
+### To improve it, we could:

 * Run Consul on a docker container, so it would not have a SPOF anymore.
 Given that we have a virtaul IP provided by Keepalived which manages HAProxy and Pgpool-II containers, we should do the same for Consul!
+* However, we will still have a SPOF, it is Swarm's.
+If the machine that contains the Swarm manager has a breakdonk, the service is no longer available.

+### Blocking points

+I think that I don't have any blocking point.
+I understand all of what we did.
+I beleive that it was a very interesting project, I really learned a lot of things, and I like Docker!